 The Centre for Applied Research in Health, Welfare and Policy (CARe)

 CARe reflects the complex and interconnected global challenges faced by society, including health inequalities, contested identities and digitally driven social change.
 The centre draws its strength from individual researchers and the combined research excellence of our teams as they examine the modernisation of health and social care, crime and justice, whilst ensuring the welfare of children and young people, the mobility of populations, access to housing and fair welfare systems and services.
 In addition, we host the Salford Institute for Dementia who seek to make a positive difference to the experience of people faced with the challenges of dementia.

-We also have the Salford Postgraduate Research Training (SPoRT) programme designed to help you to develop the skills needed for effective research whilst enhancing your future employability, whether you’re planning a career in academia or in the public or private sectors.
+We have also developed COMPASS, our Community Model for Postgraduate Achievement, Skills and Future Success, which is an accessible, inclusive, and community-driven training programme tailored to the goals of our postgraduate research students.
+It is designed to help you develop the professional and personal skills needed for effective research whilst also enhancing your future employability.
+This is important whether you’re planning a career in academia or in the public or private sectors.

 Why study at Salford?

-You would be joining a large community of research students studying across eight different research centres.
-All of our researchers have access to our dedicated Doctoral School where we offer specialist student support and training to help you become the best researcher you can possibly be.
+By studying at Salford, you will be joining a large community of research students across eight different research centres.
+All of our researchers have access to our dedicated Doctoral School which offers specialist student support and training to help you become the best researcher you can be.